Trickbox0411/MDC-KFD/README.md

 | 16.2 - 16.6.1 | - | ✓ |
 | 17.0 & up | - | - |

-- 17.0 & up can use PiP tweaks
+- 17.0 & up can use PiP tweaks.
-- Device support:A12+ iOS; ipadOS; tvOS
+- Device support:A12+ iOS; ipadOS; tvOS.
 # Download
 <h2>You can download the latest version of misaka from here:</h2>